 COVID-19 Case Management

-Effectively protecting against and managing COVID-19 in a campus community requires individuals to perform daily symptom checks, get tested for COVID-19 if symptomatic, self-report test results, and follow isolation or quarantine instructions.
-The university will also arrange for diligent contact tracing and testing of asymptomatic individuals as needed.
+Effectively protecting against and managing COVID-19 in a campus community requires individuals to be vaccinated, perform daily symptom checks, get tested for COVID-19 if symptomatic or otherwise directed, self-report test results, and follow contact tracing, isolation, and quarantine protocols.
+BYU is partnering with the Utah County Health Department to facilitate this process.

 Isolation is required for those who have been confirmed to have COVID-19.
 Also, individuals who are symptomatic and awaiting a test result should self-isolate.
 As general guidance, individuals who know they had COVID-19 or had symptoms and think they had COVID-19, should be aware of CDC recommendations for ending isolation.

 Quarantine criteria is dependent on symptoms and vaccination status:

 - Adults (18+) who are experiencing symptoms, regardless of vaccination status, should quarantine at home until they can be tested.
 If the test result is positive, these individuals should follow the isolation guidelines above.
 If the result is negative, these individuals may leave quarantine.

 - Adults (18+) who are not experiencing symptoms BUT are more than 6 months removed from a Pfizer or Moderna vaccine OR more than 2 months removed from a Johnson & Johnson vaccine OR unvaccinated against COVID-19 should quarantine at home for 5 days from the day they were exposed to COVID-19.
 These individuals may leave quarantine after the 5-day period if they have not developed any symptoms.
 These individuals should wear a mask for 10 days following the exposure to COVID-19.
 Additionally, it is recommended that these individuals be tested 5 days after exposure to ensure a negative test result.